Atomic clocks and gravitational waves as probes of non-metricity

+to first order in the Weyl field.
+This relation is not an identity but follows from the fact that in the broken phase all dimensionful quantities scale uniformly under the residual scale transformations inherited from the Weyl symmetry.

-In the present context, atomic clocks can be regarded as physical rulers.
-Indeed, since an atomic transition frequency scales inversely with the relevant atomic length scale, a fractional change in length directly translates into a fractional frequency shift, \be \frac{\Delta f}{f} = - \frac{\Delta L}{L}. \ee Consequently, two identical atomic clocks that traverse different paths in the presence of a Weyl gauge field $\omega_\mu$ will, upon reunion, exhibit a relative frequency shift determined by the path dependence of physical lengths.
+Consequently, two identical atomic clocks that traverse different paths in the presence of a Weyl gauge field $\omega_\mu$ will, upon reunion, exhibit a relative frequency shift determined by the path dependence of physical lengths.
 Importantly, one does not search for a secular drift, but rather for characteristic modulations in the relative clock frequencies correlated with the clocks' motion and position.
 Such modulations can arise on daily timescales due to Earth's rotation, on annual timescales due to Earth's orbital motion around the Sun, or on orbital timescales for space-based clocks \cite{Safronova:2017xyt}.